Hygiene on Your Period: Your Questions Answered

 Good hygiene is important during your period because it will help to keep you clean, prevent infection, and stay more comfortable.
 Most period hygiene is common sense, to avoid smells, irritation and bacteria when you have your menstrual cycle be sure to stay clean and fresh, changing protection regularly and washing gently.

-Internal menstrual products - especially tampons - must be changed regularly to avoid bacteria developing leading to toxic shock syndrome - read more on our blog here.
+Internal menstrual products - especially tampons - must be changed regularly to avoid bacteria developing leading to toxic shock syndrome - read more about this on our blog here.
 Avoid internal protection overnight.

 To maintain hygiene when on your period and stay comfortable and healthy: